awsdocs/amazon-opensearch-service-developer-guide/doc_source/serverless.md

 # Amazon OpenSearch Serverless<a name="serverless"></a>

-Amazon OpenSearch Serverless is an on\-demand auto scaling configuration for Amazon OpenSearch Service\.
+Amazon OpenSearch Serverless is an on\-demand, auto\-scaling configuration for Amazon OpenSearch Service\.
 An OpenSearch Serverless *collection* is an OpenSearch cluster that scales compute capacity based on your application's needs\.
 This contrasts with OpenSearch Service *provisioned OpenSearch domains*, which you manually manage capacity for\.

 OpenSearch Serverless provides a simple, cost\-effective option for infrequent, intermittent, or unpredictable workloads\.
 It's cost\-effective because it automatically scales compute capacity to match your application's usage\.